 Santa Fe: After the guru

 The day before Thanksgiving I decided to leave Santa Fe and drive to the village of Chinmayo twenty-five miles to the north.
 Chinamyo is an enclave of tiny crumbling villages and local artisan galleries.
 It is the site of El Sanctuario de Chinmayo, a place of miracles and healings.
 As I drove the two-lane road that led down to the valley where the village was, the land seemed like the sea,rolling in colors of burnt orange, pink and beige.
 Its vastness and desolation was exhilerating.
 It was for this space I’d left the the woods and green Catskill foothills of New York.

 The next day on Thanksgiving, I sat across the table from two women I’d just met an hour earlier.
 The green and gold china and party favors in golden foil on the plates shone in the sun.
 My landlord’s 10 year-old daughter, Lola, and her friend, had tapped on my back door that morning and invited me to come to Thanksgiving dinner – if I didn’t have any other plans.
 Perhaps because two 10 year olds so politely invited me, I gave up the novel I was reading and said yes.

 One of the women, Simone, was from a small town in England, here in Santa Fe to live with my landlord, Edward.
 Shayla was a middle-aged woman from Tasmania born of Indian parents.
-I’d not drunk enough to laugh at everything they said.
+I’d not drunk enough to ease into laughing with them.
 I could feel the cloak of years of silence cover me, seen and not heard.